Solomon Mahlangu Regiment: Maritz Rebellion

 In 1914 during the Maritz Rebellion, when men who supported the recreation of a Boer South African Republic rose up against the newly created government of the Union of South Africa, the Regiment was called up once again and saw action suffering one casualty.

-World War One
+First World War

 German South West Africa

 After the official outbreak of the First World War the Transvaal Scottish took part in the invasion of German South West Africa as part of the South-West Africa Campaign in late 1914 with a second battalion (2nd Transvaal Scottish) being raised for the campaign.

 Their most serious encounter with German Forces took place near Trekkoppies when a superior German Force attacked 2nd Battalion.
 They suffered their first casualties of the war with 2 killed and 13 wounded.
 After the conquest of German South West Africa the 2nd Battalion was disbanded, while 1 Transvaal Scottish spent the remainder of the war in reserve.